 If you’re confident adding code to your site options 1 or 2 from the above are also quite straightforward and – once you’ve verified ownership – you can then safely remove the code snippet or HTML tag again – despite the warnings Google Search Console posts in the above.
 That said, they’re really small files/snippets so leaving them there really won’t harm your site either.

-Whichever route you choose, once you’ve added the code; signed in to your Analytics account etc. confirm you’re “not a robot” and hit “Verify”.
+Whichever route you choose, once you’ve added the code; signed in to your Analytics account etc. hit “Verify”.

 Step 3: You’re Done – now set-up some basics